transp-or/tikz-examples/README.md

 - domain: plots such as feasibility domain for linear programs
 - graphs: graphs and networks
 - plots: plots of function, including the use pf Pgfplot

+A PDF files is associated with each directory.